Pravargolecha2011229/IADAI205-2013409-Jwal-Patel-2405460-Pravar-Golecha/README.md

 #### Step 4: AI Processing

-The prompt is sent to the Gemini AI model using the API key.
+The prompt is sent to the Grok AI model using the API key.

 #### Step 5: Itinerary Generation